eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 <iframe class="quiver-embed" src="https://q.uiver.app/#q=WzAsMTMsWzIsNCwiWyhpZF97XFx7MCwxXFx9fSxpZF97XFx7MCwxXFx9fSldIl0sWzIsMiwiXFx7KDAsMSksKDEsMClcXH0iXSxbMSwyLCJcXHsoMCwwKSwoMCwxKVxcfSJdLFswLDIsIlxceygxLDEpLCgwLDEpXFx9Il0sWzMsMiwiXFx7KDEsMSksKDEsMClcXH0iXSxbNCwyLCJcXHsoMCwwKSwoMSwwKVxcfSJdLFszLDMsIlxceygxLDApXFx9Il0sWzEsMywiXFx7KDAsMSlcXH0iXSxbMCwxLCJcXHsoMCwwKSwoMCwxKSwoMSwxKVxcfSJdLFsxLDEsIlxceygwLDEpLCgxLDApLCgxLDEpXFx9Il0sWzMsMSwiXFx7KDAsMCksKDAsMSksKDEsMClcXH0iXSxbNCwxLCJcXHsoMCwwKSwoMSwwKSwoMSwxKVxcfSJdLFsyLDAsIlxceygwLDApLCgwLDEpLCgxLDApLCgxLDEpXFx9Il0sWzcsMCwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFswLDYsIiIsMSx7InN0eWxlIjp7ImhlYWQiOnsibmFtZSI6Im5vbmUifX19XSxbNywxLCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzEsNiwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFs2LDQsIiIsMSx7InN0eWxlIjp7ImhlYWQiOnsibmFtZSI6Im5vbmUifX19XSxbNiw1LCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzcsMiwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFs3LDMsIiIsMSx7InN0eWxlIjp7ImhlYWQiOnsibmFtZSI6Im5vbmUifX19XSxbMyw4LCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzIsOCwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFszLDksIiIsMSx7InN0eWxlIjp7ImhlYWQiOnsibmFtZSI6Im5vbmUifX19XSxbMSw5LCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzIsMTAsIiIsMSx7InN0eWxlIjp7ImhlYWQiOnsibmFtZSI6Im5vbmUifX19XSxbNSwxMCwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFsxLDEwLCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzQsOSwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFs0LDExLCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzUsMTEsIiIsMSx7InN0eWxlIjp7ImhlYWQiOnsibmFtZSI6Im5vbmUifX19XSxbOCwxMiwiIiwxLHsic3R5bGUiOnsiaGVhZCI6eyJuYW1lIjoibm9uZSJ9fX1dLFs5LDEyLCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzEwLDEyLCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV0sWzExLDEyLCIiLDEseyJzdHlsZSI6eyJoZWFkIjp7Im5hbWUiOiJub25lIn19fV1d&embed" width="1797" height="288" style="border-radius: 8px; border: none;"></iframe>
 {% endquiver %}

-As for $\pi_0$, any $g:X \to \\{0,1\\}$ that is an obstruction of the second kind through $f$ will exhibit a number of non equal paths $(h_0,h_1)$ that can be ultimately shown to be equal to one of the elements in the poset above.
+As for $\pi_0$, any $g:X \to \\{0,1\\}$ that is an obstruction of the first kind to $f$ will exhibit a number of non equal paths $(h_0,h_1)$, each one to be equal to one of the elements in the poset above.

-Finally, you may have noticed that for functions $\pi_1$ acts in a dual way with respect to $\pi_0$: It witnesses obstructions to $f$ being *injective*!
+Finally, you may have noticed that for functions $\pi_1$ acts in a dual way with respect to $\pi_0$.
+Indeed, for functions between sets, $\pi_1$ *witnesses obstructions to $f$ being injective*.

 ## Closing remarks

 If you made it so far, you may be thinking "what the actual fuck?
 You promised me a post about intents and everything I'm seeing is a bunch of horrendous math!", and you would basically be right.
-But the fact is this: The theory we so far developed, and that I have tried to exemplify by means of very simple examples, can be applied to a *wide, wide* range of problems, among which we can for sure find graph reachability, which is deeply related to intent search as you may already know from our previous [Lagrangian account](/lagrangian-intent-search-i).
-Indeed, we spent the best part of the paper we published by characterizing these groups further in various contexts - how these groups relate, how do they transform when your problem domain changes, and so on and so forth.
+But the fact is this: The theory we so far developed, and that I have tried to exemplify by means of very simple examples, can be applied to a *wide, wide* range of problems, among which graph reachability, which is deeply related to intent search as you may already know from our previous [Lagrangian account](/lagrangian-intent-search-i).
+Indeed, we spent the best part of the paper we published by characterizing how homotopy posets behave in various contexts - how they relate to each other, how do they transform when your problem domain changes, and so on and so forth.
 The hope is that these complicated techniques may give us insights about what exactly makes intent solving and bundling difficult, and how to circumvent these difficulties.

 Another approach that we have been developing at the workshop I mentioned, and on which I'm very bullish, is based on a possibly even more abstract tool called *sheaf cohomology*.
 The reason why I'm so bullish about it is that, whereas we still don't know which way is the best to compute homotopy posets efficiently, the sheaf approach spits out, pretty much by design, computantional lower bounds on the complexity of the problem at hand.
 When we realized that we were looking at results such as "if the n-th cohomology group of your sheaf is trivial, then your problem can be solved in linear time" it literally blew my mind away.

 So, you can expect another followup post talking about sheaf cohomology in the future.
 This won't be anytime soon tho, since we have a working paper to be published first.
 Stay tuned!

-> If you are interested, do not forget to check out our paper, [Obstructions to Compositionality](https://arxiv.org/abs/2307.14461).
+> If you want to know more, do not forget to check out our paper, [Obstructions to Compositionality](https://arxiv.org/abs/2307.14461).